polyipseity/information/academic/air separation.md

 4. Pass air through a [molecular sieve](molecular%20sieve.md) bed to remove now-solid water vapor and [carbon dioxide](carbon%20dioxide.md).→:::←Air is cooled with [heat exchangers](heat%20exchanger.md) and [expanders](expander.md), becoming liquid.
 Temperature decreases to about 73 K.
 5. Air is cooled with [heat exchangers](heat%20exchanger.md) and [expanders](expander.md), becoming liquid.
 Temperature decreases to about 73 K.→:::←Liquid air is passed into [fractionating columns](fractionating%20column.md).
 Nitrogen, argon, and oxygen respectively boils at 77.4 K, 87.3 K, and 90.2 K. Gas that boils first are collected at the top.
 6. Liquid air is passed into [fractionating columns](fractionating%20column.md).
 Nitrogen, argon, and oxygen respectively boils at 77.4 K, 87.3 K, and 90.2 K. Gas that boils first are collected at the top.→:::←Products are warmed against incoming air to ambient temperatures.
-7. Products are warmed against incoming air to ambient temperatures.→:::←_(suffix)_
+7. Products are warmed against incoming air to ambient temperatures.→:::←_(end)_

 <!--/08e5b0a3-f78a-46af-bf50-eb9b12f7fa1e-->